Bama-Racing/Baja_Docs/readme.md

 # System Overview
 ### HUD Overview
 The HUD is Electrical's show pony.
 It is currently comprised of a Raspberry Pi connected to a touch screen display and two Hall Effect Sensors (HES).
-These Hall Effect Sensors are able to detect magnetic fields.
+These Hall Effect Sensors enable the Pi to detect magnetic fields.
 By placing magnets on the output shaft of the engine and one of the axles, we can derive engine and wheel RPM (and then calculate speed).

 ### Firmware
-The firmware is what I have labeled the calculation code.
-This code begins by using a listener event called an interrupt to monitor the GPIO pins the Hall Effect Sensors are connected to.
+The firmware is what I have labeled the code that links the sensors to the Pi and the math that calculates the RPM and Speed.
+This code begins by using a listener event called an 'interrupt' to monitor the GPIO pins the Hall Effect Sensors are connected to.

-When the voltage on this pin changes, the interrupt listener is triggered and calls the prescribed function.
+When the voltage on this pin changes, the interrupt listener is triggered and calls the attached function.
 This function records the time between pulses in nanoseconds and uses this to calculate RPM.
 The speed function is then multiplied by a constant to account for wheel diameter.

 ### Software
 The data from the speed and RPM functions is then saved to a variable.
 The software then displays these variables on the GUI.